Donating or Accepting Non-Monetary Donations

-Allowing someone to rent an item or space for free would not qualify as a tax-deductible contribution, since it is a service given free of charge, but itself not a financial contribution
+- Allowing someone to rent an item or space for free or at a discount would not qualify as a tax-deductible contribution, since it is a service given free of charge, but itself not a financial contribution

-Giving an organization a gift card for services can count as a charitable contribution, since the gift card is then held by the organization
+- Giving an organization a gift card for services can count as a charitable contribution, since the actual gift card, itself, is then held by the organization

 If the contributed items are tax-deductible in the eyes of the IRS, we would be happy to provide the contributor with a tax receipt.

 In order to receive a written letter of acknowledgment, please email OCF with the following information:

 - Date the donation was received